hsjobeki/nix-types/docs/src/intro.md

 ## Detailed implementation

-We propose to formulate a syntax for the `# Type` section.
+I propose to formulate a syntax for the `# Type` section.
-This RFC may be the only valid ruleset that applies to that section.

 ### No need to use code brackets